The Civil Law and Contracts unit prepares, reviews and negotiates agreements between KTH and companies, organizations, and authorities.

 - Do KTH researchers want to publish the results?

-Please note that project-responsible researchers are responsible for signing the required Researcher Agreement and that the school manager's approval must have been obtained on the School Approval Form for the current project before the agreement is signed.
+Please note that researchers in charge of a project are responsible for signing the required Researcher Agreement and that the school manager's approval must have been obtained on the School Approval Form for the current project before the agreement is signed.
+RSO school confirmation 2020.pdf (pdf 1.4 MB)

 Which contractual terms should be included in an agreement?